Mike Foltynewicz: Houston Astros

 The Houston Astros selected Foltynewicz in the first round, with the 19th overall selection, of the 2010 Major League Baseball Draft.
 He planned to attend the University of Texas at Austin, but decided to enter professional baseball when he was chosen in the draft.
 Foltynewicz and the Astros agreed to a $1.2 million signing bonus.
 In 2010 with the Greeneville Astros he was 0–3 with a 4.03 ERA.
-In 2011 at Class A Lexington he was 5–11 with a 4.97 ERA.
+In 2011 at Single-A Lexington, Foltynewicz was 5–11 with a 4.97 ERA with 88 strikeouts over 134 innings of work.

 In 2012, Foltynewicz was the Astros Minor League Pitcher of the Year after going 14–4 with a 3.14 earned run average (ERA) and 125 strikeouts in 152 innings pitched.
 The next season, Foltynewicz pitched seven games (five starts) for the Class A Advanced Lancaster JetHawks and earned a 1–0 record with a 3.81 ERA.
 He finished the season with the Class AA Corpus Christi Hooks, starting 16 of 23 games on the way to a 5–3 record, a 2.87 ERA and three saves.